-- We understood how the group is complying with those legal and regulatory frameworks by making enquiries of management, those responsible for legal and compliance procedures and the company secretary.
-We corroborated our enquiries through our review of board minutes. - We assessed the susceptibility of the group's Financial Statements to material misstatement, including how fraud might occur by meeting with management from relevant parts of the business to understand where management considered there was a susceptibility to fraud. - Audit procedures performed by the engagement team included: - evaluation of the programmes and controls established to address the risks related to irregularities and fraud; - testing manual journal entries, in particular journal entries relating to management estimates and entries determined to be large or relating to unusual transactions; and - identifying and testing related party transactions - Assessment of the appropriateness of the collective competence and capabilities of the engagement team included consideration of the engagement team's: - understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation; - knowledge of the industry in which the client operates; and - understanding of the legal and regulatory requirements specific to the entity/regulated entity including: - the provisions of the applicable legislation; - the regulators rules and related guidance, including guidance issued by relevant authorities that interprets those rules; and - the applicable statutory provisions - We did not identify any matters relating to non-compliance with laws and regulation or relating to fraud.
+- We understood how the group and company is complying with those legal and regulatory frameworks by making enquiries of management, those responsible for legal and compliance procedures and the company secretary.
+We corroborated our enquiries through our review of board minutes. - We assessed the susceptibility of the group's and company's Financial Statements to material misstatement, including how fraud might occur by meeting with management from relevant parts of the business to understand where management considered there was a susceptibility to fraud. - Audit procedures performed by the engagement team included: - evaluation of the programmes and controls established to address the risks related to irregularities and fraud; - testing manual journal entries, in particular journal entries relating to management estimates and entries determined to be large or relating to unusual transactions; and - identifying and testing related party transactions. - Assessment of the appropriateness of the collective competence and capabilities of the engagement team included consideration of the engagement team's: - understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation; - knowledge of the industry in which the client operates; and - understanding of the legal and regulatory requirements specific to the entity/regulated entity including: - the provisions of the applicable legislation; - the regulators rules and related guidance, including guidance issued by relevant authorities that interprets those rules; and - the applicable statutory provisions. - We did not identify any matters relating to non-compliance with laws and regulation or relating to fraud. - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
+The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
+Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it.